HenryLange/fantasy-nhl-optimizer/_posts/2025-09-12-week-one-and-a-half.md

 ### Age vs Points
 ![Age vs Points]({{ site.baseurl }}/assets/images/age_vs_PTS.png)

 I was also interested in how age related to performance.
 I wondered if older players lost some ability as they aged or if their experience made them perform better.
-I plotted age and points and, this was the result.
+I plotted age and points, and this was the result.
 It turns out that the oldest and youngest players don't do the best, but it's the players aged in the middle of the pack who get the most points.

 ---